spacestation13/DMByExample/src/objs/primitive_types.md

 ### Atoms

 Atoms (`/atom/`) are the direct child of datums, and they represent objects that can go on a map and therefore in the world.
 It's an abstract parent which shouldn't really be used by itself, but it gives important information to its children, mainly **a**reas, **t**urfs, **o**bjs, and **m**obs.
-`/atom/movable` defines behaviour related to moving things, and is the parent of `/obj` and `/mob`.
-Again, this is an abstract parent, so you shouldn't define objects under it.
+Similarly, `/atom/movable` defines behaviour related to moving things, and is the parent of `/obj` and `/mob`.
+Again, this is meant to be an abstract parent, so you shouldn't define objects under it, like shown here below.

 ```dm
 /atom/movable/car